bringauto/fleet/doc/README.md

 Frontend is standard user interface written in vue.js.

-Backend stores and process data from an autonomous platform and serve data to FE in simple form ([GraphQL] API)
+Backend stores and process data from an autonomous platform and serves these data to FE in simple form ([GraphQL] API)

 Main entities served by BE to FE: